Laleh Shams yousefi; Farahnaz Meschi; sheida sodagar; Zohreh Rafezi; mohammadreza seirafi

 Abstract

-Objective: This study attempted to use resilience-based cognitive-behavioral intervention (R-CBT) through online learning to reduce COVID-19 anxiety and improve psychological well-being.Method: Fourteen Payame Noor University Telephone Counseling Center students with Corona anxiety, who were selected ...
-Read More
+Objective: This study attempted to use resilience-based cognitive-behavioral intervention (R-CBT) through online learning to reduce COVID-19 anxiety and improve psychological well-being.Method: Fourteen Payame Noor University Telephone Counseling Center students with Corona anxiety, selected by volunteer ...

 Amir Abdolhosseini; Shahram Mami; Vahid Ahmadi